-Buying commercial property through a Self-Managed Super Fund (or SMSF) is still popular, still safe and still a very smart vehicle for investment.
+Buying commercial property through is still popular, still safe and still a very smart vehicle for investment.

 If you’re an experienced property investor, you might already know this.
-Maybe you’ve reaped the tax rewards or had an easier time with the bank thanks to holding an investment in your SMSF.
+Maybe you’ve reaped the tax rewards or had an easier time with the bank thanks to holding an investment in a suitable investment vehicle.

-Most investors in our syndicates are still using their SMSFs to invest in commercial property – here’s why:
+Many of our investors in our syndicates are using their SMSFs to invest in commercial property – here’s why: